maksimK12-ux/Crown-of-Creation/design/PROJECT_DOCUMENTATION.md

 ### 4. Explain the improvements that should be made in the next stage of development: If I were to further improve my game, I would patch vulnerabilities that the user might be exploiting.
 I would also potentially make the game look better by adding things such as health bars or other nifty things.
 I would also add a function which would save your progress in the game and load your progress if re-opening the game.

+# Design (Sprint 4)
+## Identify Potential Enhancements
+* To enhance my code, I could add a button that would save and load my game.
+This would be convenient to users with not much time on their hands.
+I could also make the UI look better by adding things such as a healthbar, more lore and better abilities.
+I could also add more bosses and smaller enemies to make the game more interesting and interavtive.
+Adding puzzles could also be a fun way to make the game more fun and imcrease user interactiveness.

+## Explain the Integration Process
+* To add these features, I’d start with a save and load system by storing the player’s data (like health and progress) in a file using json.
+I’d create “Save” and “Load” buttons in the UI to let players continue where they left off.
+For the UI, I’d add a health bar using tkinter.Canvas that updates during the game.
+I’d also include some story text and better ability descriptions to make things clearer and more interesting.
+To add more enemies and bosses, I’d make new enemy types with different stats and abilities.
+This would make battles feel fresh and more challenging.
+For puzzles, I’d create separate screens or pop-ups with small challenges—like riddles or pattern games—to give players a break from fighting and make the game more fun.
+I’d build each part one at a time and test as I go.

 ## Full Breakdown of Evaluation Requirements:

 ### Explain how you could improve your system in future updates.
 Analyse the impact these updates could have on the user experience.